-Born in 1947 and bred in England’s East Midlands at Creswell near the junction of three counties, In Derbyshire but with a Nottinghamshire address and a Yorkshire postcode!
-Famous for the discovery of Ice age man in The Crags, the pit disaster on my sisters fifth birthday and The Brass Band.
+Born in 1947, to a Derbyshire mother & Yorkshire father.
+Bred in England’s East Midlands at Creswell near the junction of three counties, In Derbyshire but with a Nottinghamshire address and a Yorkshire postcode!
+Creswell is famous for the discovery of Ice age man in The Crags, the pit disaster on my sisters fifth birthday and The Brass Band.

 Educated in the ‘B’ stream at a brand new secondary modern, leaving full time education a day before my fifteenth birthday, after achieving the highest grades in the North Nottinghamshire School Leaving Certificate.
 Starting my interest in business by selling sweet chestnuts and conker trees at school plus helping my school caretaker father.

 Starting full time work as a junior operative trainee in Renishaw Ironworks on £2 2s 2d per week.
 (Eventually promoted to a laboratory assistant doing air, water & incoming scrap chemical analysis in the labs under the Chief chemist John Meakin).
 Renishaw also enabled me to obtain my Duke of Edinburghs’ Gold award under Fred Smith at Parkgate Steelworks and renovating Crookstone barn at the weekends & obtaining my Peak Park Warden certification

 Leaving home at age 19 to be a research assistant at The Cavendish Laboratories in Cambridge (In the Metal Crystals section under Mick Brown and Archie Howie).
 Where initially I developed crystal growing furnace controllers and then instrumentation for the worlds first Scanning Transmission Electron Microscope , the HB5.
 (A new technique for the scanning and absolute calibration of electron energy loss spectra – Ultramicroscopy, 1981 – Elsevier).